Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Introduction

 \begin{changemargin}{0.5cm}{0.5cm} \emph{Can we design multivariate nonparametric distribution-free tests for problem~\eqref{eq:twosam} that enjoy similar AREs when compared to the classical Hotelling $T^2$ test (the natural multivariate counterpart of Student's $t$-test)?} \end{changemargin}

-In this paper we answer this question in the affirmative by defining a class of distribution-free multivariate analogues of the classical Hotelling $T^2$ test~\cite{hotelling1992generalization}, using the aforementioned notion of multivariate ranks based on optimal transport.
-The proposed tests have a limiting chi-square distribution under the null (Theorem \ref{theo:nullrankhotelling}) and are consistent against a large class of natural alternatives (Theorem \ref{theo:rhconsis}), which includes, among other, the location shift model (Proposition \ref{prop:conloc}) and the contamination model (Proposition \ref{prop:conlocontam}).
-We compute the asymptotic power of these tests for contiguous local alternatives (that is, alternatives shrinking towards to null at rate $O(1/\sqrt{N})$, where $N:= m+n$), and prove \emph{numerous lower bounds} on the ARE of our proposed tests with respect to Hotelling $T^2$ for multiple subfamilies of multivariate probability distributions that parallel the univariate efficiency bounds obtained in~\cite{Hodges1956} (the ``$0.864$" result) and~\cite{Chernoff1958}.
-This is the first time that such lower bounds on the ARE (one of the main reasons behind the popularity of univariate rank tests) are being established for multivariate rank tests based on optimal transport.
+In this paper we answer the above question in the affirmative.
+We spell out a general principle for constructing multivariate distribution-free tests.
+We then define a class of distribution-free analogs of the classical Hotelling $T^2$ test~\cite{hotelling1992generalization}, using the aforementioned notion of multivariate ranks based on optimal transport.
+These tests reduce to the Wilcoxon rank sum test, with appropriate score functions, when $d=1$.
+We obtain numerous ARE lower bounds of our proposed tests with respect to the Hotelling $T^2$ for multiple sub-families of multivariate distributions.
+Among other things, we prove a multivariate analog of the ``$0.864$" ARE lower bound result in Hodges-Lehmann~\cite{Hodges1956}.
+Our \emph{most interesting} observation here is that it is possible to get exactly distribution-free nonparametric tests for problem~\eqref{eq:twosam}, when $d\geq 1$, that suffer \emph{no loss in ARE} compared to the Hotelling $T^2$ test across multiple sub-families of multivariate distributions, despite being completely agnostic to the underlying sub-family.
+This can be viewed as a direct multivariate analog of the ARE lower bound in Chernoff-Savage~\cite{Chernoff1958}.
+To the best of our knowledge, this is the first time that such lower bounds on the ARE are being established for multivariate rank tests based on optimal transport.

-Our \emph{most interesting} observation in this regard is that it is possible to get exactly distribution-free nonparametric tests for problem~\eqref{eq:twosam}, when $d\geq 1$, that suffer \emph{no loss in efficiency} compared to the Hotelling $T^2$ test across multiple subfamilies of multivariate distributions, despite being completely agnostic to the underlying subfamily.
-Due to this reason, we believe that our proposed {\it rank Hotelling $T^2$} test generalizes the two-sided Wilcoxon rank-sum test and the van der Waerden score test beyond $d =1$ and is also the proper multivariate rank-based analogue of Hotelling $T^2$.
-The formal definitions of optimal transport based multivariate ranks and a detailed summary of the results obtained are given in the section below.